Re-Parole

 BEWARE: A pending application for re-parole alone does NOT make your presence in the United States lawful nor authorizes employment.
 Only an APPROVED period of re-parole confers lawful presence and makes you eligible to request employment authorization.

-USCIS recommends that you apply for re-parole no earlier than 180 days and no later than 60 days before your parole expires.
+You should apply for re-parole no earlier than 180 days before your parole expires.
+If you apply earlier than that, your application will be denied.
 USCIS prioritizes the applications by the date of application and the date of initial parole expiration.

 To apply for re-parole, you need to fill out Form I-131.
 This form can be submitted online via a USCIS online account.
 Each person who is applying online, even minor children, must have their own USCIS online account.
 An online application costs $580 per person.
-If USCIS decides that you application merits approval, it will require you to pay an additional $1,000 before you can receive an approval of your re-parole application.
+If USCIS decides that your application merits approval, it will require you to pay an additional $1,020 fee before you can receive an approval of your re-parole application.

 If you want to apply with a request for partial fee waiver based on low income or financial hardship, you must apply by mail.
 If you are applying with a fee waiver request, apply at least 90 days before parole expiration as it takes USCIS additional 3-4 weeks to adjudicate your fee waiver request.